teenage boy holding a trumpet

 We do not have formal entry criteria – every student is different, and all students make progress at different stages.
 Above all else we are looking for evidence of some achievement, a musical spark, and lots of potential.
 Our happiest students are the ones who are extremely motivated intrinsically: they can’t imagine doing anything other than music, and this is clear in their playing and singing.

-Consequently, applications and auditions are assessed very much on an individual basis, and exam certificates are not essential.
+Applications and auditions are assessed very much on an individual basis, and exam certificates are not essential.

 As a rough guide, with very few exceptions, students joining our school will be playing at approximately the following minimum standard on their first instrument.
 Most play a second instrument too.